reach-sh/reach-lang/docs-vue/src/workshop-relay.md

 This is a general problem in verification where the logical properties of the _desired_ program are often mixed up with the logical properties of the _actual_ program.
 If you're interested in this topic, you might like to spend time reading about [formal specification on Wikipedia](https://en.wikipedia.org/wiki/Formal_specification).

-Now, if we were devious, we might send you on SNARK hunt after some more assertions to add to our program.
-But, we're not mean any more, so we'll just tell you that there's nothing else to assert about this program.
+Now, if we were devious, we might send you on a SNARK hunt after some more assertions to add to our program, but we're not mean, so we'll just tell you that there's nothing else to assert about this program.

 XXX (drstep-ii TAG)